RyK57/EEG-EEM-Analysis-App/README.md

 The processed data is passed to the plot_signals() function to generate the plot.
 After the visualization, the EDF file is closed using edf_data.close() to release system resources.
 Finally, the temporary file created earlier is deleted using os.remove(tmp_filename).

-EEG analysis plays a crucial role in the development of BCIs, which allow individuals to control external devices using their brain activity.
-BCIs have applications in assistive technologies, rehabilitation, and communication systems for individuals with motor disabilities.